webbeetechnologies/bamboo-molecules/docs/components/FilePicker.md

 ## Implementation details

--   Maybe create an HOC that accepts a component that can serve as a trigger to display the file picker.
+-   Maybe create an HOC/ custom hook that exposes a common behaviour to display the file picker.
--   FilePicker field could just implement the HOC with an input field.
+-   FilePicker field could just implement the HOC/ Hook with an input field.